lyn-kim/dogtrails/README.md

     ```shell
     sudo service postgresql start
     ```
-9. Launch the `pgweb` PostgreSQL database client GUI to review your database at `http://localhost:8081`.
+9. Gain access to pgweb database by creating a new user.
     ```shell
-    pgweb --db=<yourDatabaseName>
+    createuser dev
     ```
-10. Build your main.js script with npm.
+10. Launch the `pgweb` PostgreSQL database client GUI to review your database at `http://localhost:8081`.
     ```shell
+    pgweb --db=trailApp
+    ```
+11. Build your main.js script with npm.
+    ```shell
     npm run build
     ```
-11. Start your project and open `http://localhost:3000` in the browser.
+12. Start your project and open `http://localhost:3000` in the browser.
     ```shell
     npm run dev
     ```
-12. Start adding some trails!
+13. Start adding some trails!